Climate-Aware Therapy, Groups, and Workshops for Teams

 My story

 I was 8 years old when I first learned about climate change from Al Gore’s “Inconvenient Truth”.
-I remember asking my parents and teachers in despair, “How did this happen?
+I remember asking my parents and teachers in a panic, “How did this happen?
 Why aren’t you fixing it?!”
-Their faces were blank.
-I suddenly knew my purpose.
-Ever since, I’ve been dedicated to planetary healing.
+They were silent.
+Ever since, I’ve been dedicated to environmental/earth activism.
 This has taken many shapes over my life.
 As a high schooler and college student I was a political activist, protesting fossil fuel development and deforestation and demonstrating in support of climate legislation.
-After college, I spent 6 months walking across America on an eco-activist tour picking up trash.
+After college, I spent 6 months walking across America on an eco-activist tour picking up trash and advocating for zero-waste policies.
 Throughout my twenties and early thirties, I worked in the climate and sustainability space on Capitol Hill, at universities, at local governments, and for grassroots nonprofits - coordinating climate planning and policy, community outreach, clean energy, waste reduction, and ecological restoration projects.
-My fascination with interpersonal, internal, and group dynamics at the organizations I worked at, coupled with transformation in my personal life, and feeling isolated and burnt-out in my eco-advocacy, guided me to make a change to become a therapist.
-In addition to working with individuals and couples, I lead a Women’s Climate group and have led ecological grief rituals and “Climate Cafes” for communities online and across California.
-I am a member of the Climate Psychology Alliance of North America.
+My fascination with interpersonal and group dynamics at the organizations I worked at, coupled with a curiosity about behavior change and psychology, guided me to make a change to become a therapist.